GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - we need to present a well-rounded perspective for both space and time dimension
 - we can't have the cake and eat it too - or have the full bottle and the drunk wife

-### The data input is:
+### The input data is:
 - raster data aggregated across time (20 years windows) for spatial representation
-- csv data aggregated across space (country scale) for time-serie representation
+- csv data aggregated across space (country boundaries) for time-serie representation
+  - includes ensemble p25 and p75 (plot of model confidence)

 ### The script does: